What is Reference?

 Technology Classes

-Join us in the Library Auditorium on the fourth Thursday of the month at 1:00pm for a program all about technology.
-Topics may include how to use Microsoft Office, in-depth talks about the future of science, and guides to our online databases.
+Join us in the Library once a month at for a program all about technology.
+Topics may include how to use Microsoft Office or Google Suite, in-depth talks about the future of science, guides to our online databases, privacy and security, and phishing scams.

 Public Resources